jonlpersson/ed-latimore/site/_drafts/ed-latimores-top-11-authenticity-quotes.md

 ---

 If you want to see how authentic someone is, start looking at what they \*don't\* post about. ([Tweet it](https://twitter.com/EdLatimore/status/1487653527514189826){: target="_blank" rel="noopener"})

+---

+The most authentic people are the most interesting, if for no other reason than most people try to fit in.
+But humans are drawn to novelty. ([Tweet it](https://twitter.com/EdLatimore/status/1100587920203882496){: target="_blank" rel="noopener"})